-Launched in 1999 and domiciled in Guernsey, AIF targets a high income (current dividend yield 3.3%) with the potential for capital and income growth through a portfolio split between 70-80% UK smaller companies and 20-30% in an income portfolio of high-yielding securities.
-The smaller companies portfolio has been advised since launch by John McClure, first at Granville and later at Unicorn Asset Management.
+Launched in 1999 and domiciled in Guernsey, AIF targets a high income (current dividend yield 3.45%) with the potential for capital and income growth through a portfolio split between 70-80% UK smaller companies and 20-30% in an income portfolio of high-yielding securities.
+The smaller companies portfolio was advised from launch by John McClure, who is succeeded by co-managers Simon Moon and Fraser Mackersie at Unicorn.
 The income pool has been managed since 2007 by Paul Smith at Premier Asset Management.
 The income portfolio's primary purpose is to enhance the trust's yield and reduce the risk associated with a geared portfolio of small-cap equities, while lower volatility in the small-cap portfolio is further targeted by cautious stock selection focused on cash generation and sustainable dividends.
 Since 2011 the trust has been geared through zero-dividend preference shares maturing in 2017.
 In response to strong demand, since May 2013 the trust has issued 11.3m new ordinary shares and 12.1m ZDPs, more than doubling in size.